supahcraig/CLDR/Labs/Data Flow Functions/readme.md

 Basis doc is here:  https://docs.google.com/document/d/1Y5fxctYIXAOejvl-Kl9PVvuadP7VLmvwLtCNL3CEDFg/edit#

-The purpose of this lab is to use a Data Flow Function (aka serverless Nifi) to "monitor" an s3 bucket for new objects, and then put the metadata for that object into another S3 bucket.
+The purpose of this lab is to use a Data Flow Function in AWS (aka serverless Nifi) to "monitor" an s3 bucket for new objects, and then put the metadata for that object into another S3 bucket.
 Nothing earth shattering here.
 The point of this is to demonstrate data flow functions, it is up to the reader to find something novel to do with them.

 Data Flow Functions is a way to run nifi flows without provisioning any resources to run your flow, instead using an AWS Lambda to execute your flow whenever it is triggered.
 The lambda code is actually a nifi binary supplied by Cloudera/CDP, which is just the nifi engine.
 Your lambda will know about your flow by virtue of a lambda environment variable that points to your specific flow in the CDF flow catalog.
 Note that you *do not need a CDP environment to run nifi this way.*  The flow catalog actually lives in the CDP Control Plane.

-## Create a Flow
+## 1. Create a Flow

+<< screen cap >>

 Either in a docker container running locally or in a Data Flow data hub, build out a simple flow inside a processor group.